 Our Montenegrin translation team consists of

-Montenegrin is the name given to the Ijekavian-Štokavian dialect spoken in Montenegro.
-It is recognized as a specific language and is the official language of the country, although some Serbs regard it to be a variant of the Serbian language.
+Montenegrin originated from the former Serbo-Croatian state language of Yugoslavia, which has fallen apart after the independence of the individual republics into national single languages.
+Montenegrin is the official language in Montenegro and is spoken by over 500,000 people.
+It is recognized as a specific language and is the official language of the country, although some Serbs consider it a variant of the Serbian language.
 As of 2003, when the most recent census took place, there were an estimated 144,838 native speakers of Montenegrin, accounting for about 22% of the population of Montenegro.
 At that time, Montenegro was still united with Serbia.
 However, the actual number might be a matter of semantics, as in the previous census in 1991, 82.97% of Montenegro residents had declared themselves as speakers of Serbo-Croatian, what was then the official language.
 In the late 1990s and early 2000s, organizations promoting Montenegrin as a distinct language surfaced.
 Since 2004, the Montenegrin and European academic and literary community has been slowly promoting the idea of reinstituting the Montenegrin language to the public.
-In that year, the Democratic Party of Socialists of Montenegro introduced the term to usage.
-Finally, in October 2007, the new Constitution established Montenegrin as the official language of Montenegro.
+Montenegrin is written as Serbian in Cyrillic script.

 LOCATIONS OF OUR EXTERNAL TRANSLATORS:

 (ME), (RS), Banja Luka (BA), Bihac (BA), Bijeljina (BA), Brcko (BA), Jajce (BA), Mostar (BA), Sarajevo (BA), Tuzla (BA), Visegrad (BA), Visoko (BA),